magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/bulk-provisioning.md

 ## Bulk Provisioning Overview

-ThingsBoard provides the option of bulk provisioning using the CSV file for the following types of entities:
+IoT Hub provides the option of bulk provisioning using the CSV file for the following types of entities:

  - **Devices**
  - **Assets**